Position Description: Senior Program Officer

 Closing Date: When filled

-- Lead all equity-related initiatives of the Foundation including helping to develop strategic direction of work moving forward, engaging communities of color to help them build power, interacting with other foundations/peers in the region/nation doing similar equity work, overseeing and recruiting equity consultants, managing related grantmaking, community awareness events, and training programs and facilitating a grantee collaborative exploring equity-related policy campaigns.
-To learn more about the Foundation’s current equity work, see the Foundation’s website.
+- Lead key initiatives of the Foundation including helping to develop strategic direction of work moving forward, engaging communities of color to help them build power, interacting with other foundations/peers in the region/nation doing similar work, overseeing and recruiting consultants, managing related grantmaking, attending community awareness events, conducting training programs and facilitating inclusive community processes.

 - Provide creative, innovative and thoughtful leadership in program development, program funding and program execution.
 Contribute to the design and implementation of existing and new team initiatives.
 Working closely with the CPO and other program staff, help design the Foundation’s approach to achieving assigned strategic goals and take the lead in implementing program plans to include: (a) recruiting community partners and potential grantees; (b) contracting with vendors; (c) producing work plans, timelines and monitoring budgets; (d) analyzing public policy changes; and (e) developing accountability measures.